The Librarian (franchise): The Librarians (2014–2018)

-TNT ordered a ten-episode weekly series version of The Librarian, following the original cast that includes Noah Wyle, Bob Newhart and Jane Curtin, as well as four new characters who work for The Library.
+TNT ordered a ten-episode weekly series version of The Librarian, following the original cast that includes Noah Wyle, Bob Newhart and Jane Curtin, as well as four new characters who work for the Library in a division known as an Annex.
 A teaser trailer aired right after the Falling Skies season finale.
 The series premiered on December 7, 2014.

-The new characters are: Colonel Eve Baird (Rebecca Romijn), who is a counter-terrorism agent who protects the group; Jacob Stone (Christian Kane), who has an IQ of 190 and extensive knowledge of art history; Cassandra Killian (Lindy Booth), who has the special gift of auditory and sensory hallucinations linked to memory retrieval known as synesthesia; and Ezekiel Jones (John Kim), "a master of technologies" and fan of classic crimes who enjoys playing the role of international man of mystery.
-Jenkins (John Larroquette) serves as the quartet's reluctant, sometimes cantankerous caretaker; he has worked at The Library's branch office "for longer than anyone knows" and has extensive knowledge of ancient lore.
-The quartet battles the Serpent Brotherhood, a cult led by the mysterious immortal Dulaque, a recurring character played by Matt Frewer.
+The Annex team consists of: Colonel Eve Baird (Rebecca Romijn), who is a counter-terrorism agent chosen as the group's Guardian; Jacob Stone (Christian Kane), an oil rigger with an IQ of 190 and extensive knowledge of art history, architecture, archaeology, and other humanities; Cassandra Killian (Lindy Booth), who is skilled in mathematics and physics has the special gift of auditory and sensory hallucinations linked to memory retrieval known as synesthesia; and Ezekiel Jones (John Kim), an international master thief and computer hacker.
+Jenkins (John Larroquette) serves as the elderly but immortal, reluctant and sometimes cantankerous caretaker of the Annex, who has extensive knowledge of ancient lore.
+He is revealed to be Sir Galahad of King Arthur's Camelot at the end of the first season.
+Over the course of each season, Eve's team battles a different evil individual or organization seeking to use the Library's powers or the artifacts it holds for their own gain.
+For instance, in the first season, they confront the Serpent Brotherhood, led by the mysterious figure Dulaque, who is determined to bring magic back into the world and is really the immortal Sir Lancelot du Lac, Jenkins' illegitimate father.

 The series was filmed in Portland, Oregon.
 On February 12, 2015, it was announced that the series had been renewed for a second ten-episode season.
 It premiered on November 1, 2015.
 In December 2015, it was announced that the series would be renewed for a third season.
 On January 24, 2017, TNT renewed the series for a fourth season.
 In March 2018, the series was cancelled.